cyzg/9517-group-project/README.md

 tzdata==2025.2

+### Overview

+This project investigates advanced deep learning techniques for image classification.
+It compares the performance of the following convolutional neural network (CNN) architectures:

+- **ResNet**: A residual learning framework that enables training of very deep networks.
+- **SENet (Squeeze-and-Excitation Networks)**: Enhances channel interdependencies to improve representational power.
+- **EfficientNet**: Scales depth, width, and resolution efficiently using compound scaling.

+The models are evaluated on a custom dataset with metrics such as accuracy, confusion matrix, and Grad-CAM visualizations for model interpretability.

+### Structure

+-**The model name can be changed to the model you choose** 1.model.train
+2.model.test
+3.model.visualisation
+4.misclassification result

+### How to run

 ## Machine Learning part

 The machine learning part focused on implementing and comparing various feature extraction techniques and classification models.
 The main code is included in the `machine_learning.ipynb` notebook, with additional result outputs available.